mild-blue/txmatching/documentation/README.md

 #### Double antibody has a positive MFI:
 If **both antibody chains have only positive MFI representation** among all the antibodies in the list for parsing, we add each chain **separately** to the `parsed` list with the arithmetic mean of the MFI from all antibodies with this chain in the list.</br></br>
 If **one of the chains has at least one negative MFI representation** and the **other chain has only positive MFI representation** among other antibodies in the list, we add the **chain with only positive MFI representation** to the `parsed` list with the arithmetic mean of the MFI from all antibodies with this chain.
 For the **chain with mixed MFI representation**, if this is the only positive occurrence of this chain, we add it to the `parsed` list with the arithmetic mean of the MFI from all antibodies with negative MFI for this chain in the list.
-However, if there is another positive occurrence for this chain, we skip it for now.</br></br>
+However, if there is another positive occurrence for this chain, we skip it.</br></br>
 If **both chains have at least one negative MFI among other antibodies**, we add them to the `parsed` list as one double antibody with the provided MFI.
 Moreover, we add each chain **separately** to the `parsed` list, and we denote their type as "theoretical", with the arithmetic mean of the MFI from all antibodies with this chain in the list.
 Finally, we add a parsing issue about this to the `parsing_issue` list.